 AirPods are great if you have an iPhone and don’t mind external noise infiltrating your ear canals while your listening to your favorite throwback hit.
 For those of us who are intrigued by the Apple’s truue wireless solution but want something more functional and with better sound quality, we’ve compiled a list of the best AirPods alternatives.

-Editor’s note: this list was updated on February 8, 2019, to account for price changes.
+Editor’s note: this list was updated on March 25, 2019, to replace the RHA TrueConnect with the Samsung Galaxy Buds.

 Related: Don’t use AirPods with Android

 Additionally, the earbuds operate via Bluetooth 5.0 and maintain a reliable connection within the 10-meter range.
-If you do happen to stray from your phone, the earbuds offer a slew of comprehensive controls which include volume adjustments.
-This control is useful when working out as well as for daily use.
+If you do happen to stray from your phone, the earbuds support Google Assistant; so you can tell it to skip tracks or create an event.
+With the dual-microphone array, your respective assistant will always hear your commands.

 What you should know about AirPods alternatives